Codeintuition vs HackerRank: Learning vs Testing

 The data from 200,000+ submissions across Codeintuition supports that.
 Google, Amazon, and Meta test specific pattern families.
 Your ability to recognise which family applies determines whether you pass.
 Random challenge collections don't prepare you for that the way ordered teaching does.

 For a deeper look, see our how to master DSA guide.
-The state-tracking pattern from this article's example is taught in the free Arrays course.
+The state tracking pattern from this article's example is taught in the free Arrays course.
 The understanding lesson traces variable state frame by frame, and the identification lesson trains the triggers before you attempt a single problem.
-That course and the Singly Linked List course together cover 63 lessons, 85 problems, and 15 patterns.
+Together with the Singly Linked List course, you get 63 lessons covering 85 problems across 15 patterns.
+That's enough to see whether learning the triggers before attempting problems changes your results.
 No payment required, permanently available.

 - Primary purposeEmployer screening and assessment